What are the changes to the 2017-18 FAFSA?

-- The review process for financial aid begins after the end of the Spring semester, after Satisfactory Academic Progress (SAP) has been determined.
-Students must be making SAP in order to receive federal, and most institutional, funds.
-Financial aid award notification letters will be mailed to returning students during the first few weeks in July.
+- The review process for financial aid begins after the end of the Spring semester and after Satisfactory Academic Progress (SAP) has been determined.
+Students must be making SAP in order to receive federal (and most institutional) funds.
+Financial aid award notification emails will be sent to returning students during the first few weeks in July.

-- Students are notified of missing documentation on a recurring basis, via their Merrimack student email account.
-Students whose applications/documents are incomplete, or who must complete the verification process, will be sent an award notification upon submission of all material.
+- Students are notified of missing documentation on a recurring basis via their Merrimack student email account.
+Students whose applications/documents are incomplete or who must complete the verification process will be sent an award notification upon submission of all materials.

-- Students must also remain at least half-time to be eligible for Stafford loan funding.
+- Students must remain at least half-time to be eligible for Direct loan funding.
 Half-time for undergraduate students is a minimum of 8 credits per semester.